 Can I complain?

 You have the right to complain about loss of teaching.
-If you wish to do so, please contact Students’ Union Advice who can advise on The Student Complaint Procedure.
+If you wish to do so, you will need to use The Student Complaint Procedure.
+Please contact Students’ Union Advice if you would like more information about the process.

 How can I show my support for the strike?